WORKFORCE INVESTMENT ACT

 (f) Comply with any corrective actions imposed by the Governor for violations of the nondiscrimination and equal opportunity provisions of the Workforce Investment Act, 29 CFR part 37, and the Methods of Administration and cooperate with any investigative activities or monitoring requirements of the state Equal Opportunity Officer.

-(b) Recipients of financial assistance from the Department under Title I of the Workforce Investment Act and their employees; and
+(b) Recipients of financial assistance from the Office under Title I of the Workforce Investment Act and their employees; and

-(c) Entities operating programs or activities, or providing services, conducted as part of the Oregon One-Stop delivery system on behalf of the Department, and employees thereof, including training providers.
+(c) Entities operating programs or activities, or providing services, conducted as part of the Oregon One-Stop delivery system on behalf of the Office, and employees thereof, including training providers.

 Distribution of WIA Title IB State Incentive Grants for Local Performance Measures